SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation: Method

 \subsection{How to Transfer: Structure-Preserving Integration}

 To transfer the discovered pattern $P^*$ without structural loss, we employ a two-stage process.
-First, offline Structured Distillation (Section~\ref{subsubsec:str_dis}) materializes the pattern into step-wise embeddings.
-Second, online Order-Preserving Fusion (Section~~\ref{subsubsec:order_fusion}) integrates these embeddings with the backbone model while preserving sequential dependencies.
+First, offline Structured Distillation (Section~\ref{subsubsec:str_dis}) materializes the pattern into step-wise reasoning matrices $\{\mathbf{H}_i\}$.
+Second, online Order-Preserving Fusion (Section~\ref{subsubsec:order_fusion}) integrates the retrieved $\mathbf{H}_i$ with the backbone model while preserving sequential dependencies.